8base/Documentation/docs/projects/gettingstarted/common-tasks-index.md

 <!-- -   [Maximizing Reusable Elements](Link to Common Tasks -> Maximizing Reusable Elements): Discover the art of leveraging component groups for reusability. -->

--   [Real-time Applications: Using 8base Subscriptions with your Frontend](common-tasks-real-time-applications): A hands-on guide to implementing GraphQL subscriptions in App Builder.
+-   [Real-time Applications: Using 8base Subscriptions with your Frontend](common-tasks-real-time-applications): A hands-on guide to implementing GraphQL subscriptions in 8base.

 As you progress through these sections, you will gain both a theoretical understanding and practical know-how, bridging the gap between conceptual knowledge and its real-world application.